-Please refer to the Annual Review 2021, page 68, for the overview of Directors and Officers.
+Please refer to the Annual Review 2023, page 58 for the overview of Directors and Officers.

-1.1.1 Description of Nestlé's operational group structure For the general organization chart of Nestlé S.A., refer to page 31 of this document.
-The Group's Management structure is represented in the analysis by operating segments (refer to Note 3 of the Consolidated Financial Statements of the Nestlé Group 2021, page 87).
+1.1.1.
+Description of Nestlé's operational group structure For the general organization chart of Nestlé S.A., refer to page 32 of this document.
+The Group's management structure is represented in the analysis by operating segments (refer to Note 3 of the Consolidated Financial Statements of the Nestlé Group 2023, page 89).

-1.1.2 All listed companies belonging to the Nestlé Group The registered offices of Nestlé S.A. are in Vevey and Cham (Switzerland).
+1.1.2.
+All listed companies belonging to the Nestlé Group The registered offices of Nestlé S.A. are in Vevey and Cham (Switzerland).
 Nestlé S.A. shares are listed on the SIX Swiss Exchange in Switzerland (ISIN code: CH0038863350).
-At December 31, 2021, the market capitalization of Nestlé S.A. was CHF 351 682 442 600.
-For further information see also page 73 of the Annual Review 2021 and visit our website on www.nestle.com/investors.
+At December 31, 2023, the market capitalization of Nestlé S.A. was CHF 255 603 576 435.
+For further information, see also page 63 of the Annual Review 2023 and visit our website at www.nestle.com/investors.

-Please refer to the Consolidated Financial Statements of the Nestlé Group 2021, page 154, for the list of publicly listed companies of the Nestlé Group, with an indication of the company name, registered office, share capital, place of listing, securities' ISIN number, their market capitalization and the Company's participation.
+Please refer to the Consolidated Financial Statements of the Nestlé Group 2023, page 159, for the list of publicly listed companies of the Nestlé Group, with an indication of the company name, registered office, share capital, place of listing, securities' ISIN number, their market capitalization and the Company's participation.

-1.1.3 The non-listed companies belonging to the Nestlé Group
+1.1.3.
+The non-listed companies belonging to the Nestlé Group

-Please refer to the Consolidated Financial Statements of the Nestlé Group 2021, page 154, for the enumeration of companies of the Nestlé Group, joint arrangements and associates, with an indication of the company name, registered office, share capital and the Company's participation.
+Please refer to the Consolidated Financial Statements of the Nestlé Group 2023, page 159, for the enumeration of companies of the Nestlé Group, joint arrangements and associates, with an indication of the company name, registered office, share capital and the Company's participation.